zhqu1148980644/TMP/leetcode/42-Trapping-Rain-Water.md

 3. #### two pointers.
 O(n)

 - Use two value to record the left-heighest and right-heighest.
-- Move the lower one forward to ensure that the there is at least one bar who's height is larger than this side's heighest bar.
-So the water level of this position is solely constrained by this side's highest bar.
+- Move the lower one forward to ensure that all bars in the lower side is smaller than the current higher bar.
+Thus the water level of lower one is solely constrained by this side's highest bar.
-- When this relation can be ensured in each step, the corresponding volumn can be calculated in the same time.

 ```c++
 class Solution {